U.S. flag

 2. Authority

-The Juvenile Justice and Delinquency Prevention Act of 1974, 34 U.S.C. § 11101 et seq., (the "Act"), provides, at 11133(f), that the Administrator (the "Administrator") of the Office of Juvenile Justice and Delinquency Prevention ("Office") shall provide support to an eligible organization composed of member representatives of the state advisory groups to assist such organization in carrying out its functions, which include the provision of advice to the President, the Congress, and the Administrator, under the terms set forth in 34 U.S.C. § 11133(f)(2)(C)-(D).
-The FACJJ charter is being renewed pursuant to the authority provided at 5 U.S.C.
-Appendix 2, 14, as amended, the Federal Advisory Committee Act (FACA) and 41 C.F.R.
-102-3.50 (d).
+The Juvenile Justice and Delinquency Prevention Act of 1974, 34 U.S.C.§ 11101 et seq., (the "Act"), provides that the Administrator ( "Administrator") of the Office of Juvenile Justice and Delinquency Prevention ("Office" or "OJJDP'') shall provide support to an eligible organization composed of member representatives of the state advisory groups ("SAGs'') to assist such organization in carrying out its functions as codified in 34 U.S.C.
+Section 11133(f).

 3. Objectives and Scope of Activity

-The purpose of the FACJJ is to review federal policies regarding juvenile justice and delinquency prevention; advise the Administrator with respect to particular functions or aspects of the work of the Office; advise the President and Congress with regard to the operation of the Office and federal legislation pertaining to juvenile justice and delinquency prevention; and to provide advice on any other matters as requested by the Office.
-The Act provides at section 11114(b)(1) that the Administrator shall “advise the President through the Attorney General as to all matters relating to federally assisted juvenile delinquency programs and Federal policies regarding juvenile delinquency.”
+Pursuant to 34 U.S.C.
+Section 11133(f)(2)(A)-(D), the purpose of the FACJJ is to disseminate information, data, standards, advanced techniques, and program models; review Federal policies regarding juvenile justice and delinquency prevention; advise the Administrator with respect to particular functions or aspects of the work of the Office; and advise the President and Congress with regard to State perspectives on the operation of the Office and federal legislation pertaining to juvenile justice and delinquency prevention.

 4. Description of Duties